muxinc/nextjs-video-ai-workflows/context/application-explained.md

 - Users can tweak timing, styling, language, and layout as many times as they want
 - The preview updates live as inputs change

-Only when the user is satisfied do they click **"Render clip"**, which triggers the full Level 3 orchestration workflow.
+Only when the user is satisfied do they click **"Render clip"**, which triggers the full Layer 3 orchestration workflow.

 The page shows: